artem-streltsov/ucl-timetable-bot/README.md

 ## Configuring Notifications

-The bot offers two types of notifications:
+The bot offers three types of notifications:

 1. **Daily Summary**: A daily overview of your lectures
 2. **Weekly Summary**: A weekly overview of your lectures
+3. **Lecture reminders**: A reminder x minutes before your lectures

 To configure these notifications: